errmayank/superslug/README.md

 # superslug

-Whether you're looking to create unique URLs, human readable identifiers, or just in need of a random string; superslug can fill your slug generation needs.
+In case you're looking to create human readable identifiers, !unique URLs, or just random strings; superslug can fill your slug generation needs.